-2To motivate the relevance of private information, note that while all clearing agents and direct clearers have high credit ratings, many indirect clearers have relatively low ratings or do not have ratings.
-Also, many participants in the ACSS indicate that "the familiarity that one direct participant has with its counterparts creates the 'mutual trust" that is critical to a system that operates on implicit interbank credit" (Tripartite Study Group, 2006).
-To see the relevance of economies of scale, note that direct clearers indicated that "they need sufficient volume to achieve the operating economies necessary to lower their internal per payment costs" (Tripartite Study Group, 2006).
+&lt;sup>4To motivate the relevance of private information, note that in Canada while all clearing agents and direct clearers have high credit ratings, many indirect clearers have relatively low ratings or do not have ratings.
+Also, many participants in the ACSS indicate that "the familiarity that one direct participant has with its counterparts creates the 'mutual trust' that is critical to a system that operates on implicit interbank credit" (Tripartite Study Group 2006).
+To see the relevance of economies of scale, note that direct clearers indicated that "they need sufficient volume to achieve the operating economies necessary to lower their internal per payment costs" (Tripartite Study Group 2006).

-trading among each other.
-As a result, some of the small but safe debtors without public history will be forced to use early settlement.
-This is inefficient because the unnecessary liquidity costs lead to suboptimal allocation of resources.
+credit history.
+This informational constraint is particularly binding for trades involving "small" agents who lack publicly observable credit history, and who have only infrequent trading among each other.
+As a result, some of the small, but safe, debtors without public history will be forced to use early settlement.
+This is inefficient due to the unnecessary liquidity costs lead to suboptimal allocation of resources.

-This inefficiency can be resolved by having "large" institutions working as clearing agents for other small agents.
-By having a portfolio of diversified projects, large agents' own creditworthiness are public information.
-By having frequent dealings with debtors, these large institutions can monitor debtors' credit history and optimally choose the settlement mode for each of them.
+This inefficiency can be resolved by having exogenous "large" institutions who can choose to provide as clearing agents for other small agents.
+By having a portfolio of diversified projects large agents' own creditworthiness are public information.
+By having frequent dealings with debtors these large institutions can monitor their clients' credit history and optimally choose the settlement mode for each of them.
 This is the information role of clearing agents.
-In addition to this information role, when there are fixed costs associated with settlement system participation, clearing agents can also enjoy economies of scale and play a cost-saving role in a settlement network.
+In addition to this information role, when there are fixed costs associated with settlement system participation, clearing agents also enjoy economies of scale and play a cost-saving role in a settlement network.
+We should note that while large equals safe in the model (except for section 4) this is to keep the model tractable and not the point we are trying to make.
+We instead want to make the point that the large agents can accumulate information about their clients through long-run trading relationships with them.
+Since this information is the private information large agent, a failure of one a clearing agent can lead to a large and persistent welfare loss to the economy to this lost information.

 The main findings of our paper can be summarized as follows.
 First, we show that, in the presence of a non-convex cost structure and information imperfection, the tiered structure can improve efficiency by supporting cost saving and inter-bank monitoring.
 Second, the degree of tiering is decreasing in the fixed cost of operating the second-tier network and the availability of public credit history.
-Third, clearing agent failure leads to welfare costs, which can be decomposed into information loss and operational inefficiency.
+Third, clearing agent failure leads to welfare costs, which can be decomposed into an information loss and an operational inefficiency.
 In particular, the failure will lead to a persistent loss of valuable private information regarding indirect clearers' creditworthiness.
 The welfare and trades will recover gradually as indirect clearers rebuild their reputation gradually over time.